progit/progit/en/08-git-and-other-scms/01-chapter8.markdown

 This is like `blame` and `log` in that it runs offline and is up to date only as of the last time you communicated with the Subversion server.

+Tip: If your build scripts expect to be able to run `svn info` then providing a wrapper around git will often work.
+Here is example to experiment with

+    #!/usr/bin/env bash

+    if git rev-parse --git-dir > /dev/null 2>&1 && [[ $1 == "info" ]] ; then
+      git svn info
+    else
+      /usr/local/bin/svn "$@"
+    fi

 #### Ignoring What Subversion Ignores ####

 If you clone a Subversion repository that has `svn:ignore` properties set anywhere, you’ll likely want to set corresponding `.gitignore` files so you don’t accidentally commit files that you shouldn’t. `git svn` has two commands to help with this issue.
 The first is `git svn create-ignore`, which automatically creates corresponding `.gitignore` files for you so your next commit can include them.